traydenpoke/traydenpoke/README.md

 ### About Me
-* Interested in Artifical Intelligence and Machine Learning
+* Interested in artificial intelligence and machine learning
 * Currently learning: C++
 * You can reach me at: trayden.boucher03@gmail.com